jesshass434/logistic_growth/README.md

 * A linear model was fitted to estimate the growth parameters (N0, r, k) using a linear approximation (in `fit_linear_model.R`).

   - **Case 1: Early Growth Phase**
     When t is small, N0 is much smaller than the carrying capacity (K).
 I filtered the data for t < 1500, where bacteria clearly exhibit exponential growth.
-N was log transformed to linearize the growth so I could use linear regression to estimate log(N0) (intercept) and r (slope).
+N was log transformed to linearise the growth so I could use linear regression to estimate log(N0) (intercept) and r (slope).
 N0 was then obtained by doing e to the power of the intercept.

   - **Case 2: Stabilization at Carrying Capacity**
     When t is large the population approaches the carrying capacity (K) and an asymptote is reached.
 I filtered the data for the range t>2500 where this plateau is reached and fit a linear model, where the intercept represents the carrying capacity (K)